casper-network/docs-archive/glossary/B.rst

 Block processing
 ^^^^^^^^^^^^^^^^
-Running the deploys in a block received from another node in order to determine the updates made to the global state.
-Note that this is an essential part of `block validating <B.html#block-validating>`_
+Block processing consists of running the deploys in a block received from another node to determine updates to the global state.
+Note that this is an essential part of `block validating <B.html#block-validating>`_.

 Block proposal
 ^^^^^^^^^^^^^^